marceloboeira/certifications/solutions-architect-associate/topics/11_DATABASES.md

   * Eventual Consistency Reads - After a write, it might take a couple ms to read
   * Strongly Consistent Reads - After a write, it is already available for read

+#### Indexing

+* LSI - Local Secondary Index
+  * Only creatable at table creation
+  * Strongly consistent
+* GSI - Global Secondary Index
+  * Create it at any time
+  * Only eventually consistent

+#### Operations

+* Write
+  * Normal write
+  * Atomic Counters - Guarantees consistency
+  * Conditional Writes - Writes given conditions acceptance (e.g.: write if the price is lower than 100, write if the item is not locked)
+* Read
+  * GetItem - efficient read from a single item, having its primary key (simple or complex)
+  * BatchGetItem - Same as before, batched into 100s, from 1 or more tables.
+Costs the same in regards of RCU, 100 items of 1KB cost 100 RCU.
+  * Query - Read item(s) with the same partition key value, you can also use the sort key to have sorted results.
+Rounded up based on total size, not individual item size.
+100 items of 1KB cost 25 RCU
+  * Scan - Reads all items on a table.
+  * Important:
+    * All read operations have a limit of 1MB response, you can continue to iterate through the response using the `LastEvaluatedKey`.

+#### Dynamo Provisioned Capacity

+* RCU - Read Capacity Unit (GetItem/Batch/Query/Scan)
+  * Strongly Consistent Reads - Guarantees the most recent data
+    * 1 RCU allows you to read 1 item of up to 4KB per second (consistently)
+    * e.g.: a table need to read 10 items of 13KB per second of strongly consistent reads
+      * item size is (13KB each / 4KB) = 3.25 rounded to 4
+      * 10 items * (4 size units) = 40 RCU
+  * Eventually Consistent Reads - Cached content, not guaranteed the most recent data
+    * Require half the RCU capacity, 1 eventually consistent RCU allows you to read 2 items of up to 4 4KB per second (or 1 item of up to 8KB)
+    * e.g.: same example as before would require half of the capacity, 20 RCU
+* WCU - Write Capacity Unit (Create/Update/Delete)
+  * 1 WCU allows you to write 1 item of up to 1KB per second
+  * e.g.: a table that requires 120 writes per minute of 2.5KB
+    * 120 writes in 1 minute = 2 writes per second
+    * 2.5 KB -> rounds to 3 KB = 3 capacity units
+    * 2 items per second * 3 KB = 6 WCU

+#### Encryption

+#### Costs

+#### DAX

 ### Redshift

 * AWS managed, fully operational fast and scalable pentabyte data-warehouse